 Pop learned a lot from Bowie.
 “I first heard the Ramones, Kraftwerk and Tom Waits from him,” he said.
 Bowie had an important effect on the third Stooges album, Raw Power.
 “We did some sessions at Olympic Studios in London and sent the tapes to David,” Pop said.
 “He came back to me: ‘You can do better than that.’
 So we did.”
 Pop said Bowie never wasted a piece of music or an idea.
 “I first heard his 1980 song ‘Scary Monsters (And Super Creeps)’ when we were in a house on Sunset Boulevard in 1974.
 It was called ‘Running Scared’ at the time.
 He was playing it on the guitar and wanted to know if I could do something with it.
 I couldn’t.
 He kept it and worked it up.”

 The Idiot showed they both absorbed the lesson: Don’t throw stuff away.
 The opening track Sister Midnight was written by Bowie, Pop and guitarist Carlos Alomar which Bowie later reworked as Red Money on his 1979 album Lodger.
 Frankly the Idiot version is better.
 The second song Nightclubbing is another Pop / Bowie classic (most brilliantly later the title song of a Grace Jones album of covers).
 It also featured on the classic soundtrack of Trainspotting alongside the title track of the second Pop-Bowie collaboration that year Lust for Life.

 The Idiot is named for Dostoyevsky’s novel that both men and producer Tony Visconti liked.
-In it Prince Myshkin is a young man whose goodness and lack of guile lead people who meet him to assume he is an idiot.
+Prince Myshkin is a young man whose goodness and lack of guile lead people who meet him to assume he is an idiot.
 Whether Pop and Bowie liked that conceit or just liked the read is not known but there is a disarming simplicity about the album that hides more than it reveals.